Frequently Asked Questions

 Science courses must have been taken within the last five years to be acceptable for

 transfer.
-Other courses will be evaluated.
+Other courses will be evaluated by the college.

 What should I have completed before applying to the program?